Maggot Heart: History

 Shortly after that, Maggot Heart took part in the 2021 online edition of Roadburn Festival, renamed Roadburn Redux (which switched to a virtual version due to the ongoing pandemic at that time) and streamed a 15-minute performance, recorded live earlier that year, at urban Spree in Berlin.

-In July 2021, Rapid Eye Records announced a split EP by Maggot Heart and Norwegian band OKKULTOKRATI, due out on September 24th.
+In July 2021, Rapid Eye Records announced a split EP by Maggot Heart and Norwegian band OKKULTOKRATI, released on September 24.
 The two bands had already toured together previously and as a teaser to the EP, premiered a track from each side of the split: "No Song" by Maggot Heart and "Wolfssegen" by OKKULTOKRATI.

+On September 29, 2023, Maggot Heart published their third album "Hunger", co-released by the labels Rapid Eye Records and Svart Records.
+The album was preceded by the singles "Looking Back At You" (also with a lyric video), "This Shadow" (accompanied by a video by Finnish director Tekla Valy), and "Archer".

+The album deals with the idea of hunger seen as something that can drive you but also devour you, similarly as in the Buddhist idea of desire, as Linnéa explains in an interview in September 2023: "Simply put, it's about the idea that the hunger you have for life is a power.
+It is your drive and your ambition and something that constantly drives you forward and takes you further.
+But ultimately it is also something that can become an obsession, an addiction and thus a destructive force."

+The band then embarked on a U.S. in October 2023 with Italian band MESSA.